Active Working Groups

 • Meet at least once per year at ECSS.

-IE Board members (appointed to represent the Board in the WG and vice-versa) are expected to:
+IE Board members (appointed to represent the Board in the WG and vice versa) are expected to:

-• Serve as a sounding board for the WG chair and ensure the WG activities are aligned with IE mission and goals.
+• Serve as a sounding board for the WG chair and ensure the WG activities are aligned with the IE mission and goals.

 • Monitor that WG activities run according to the pre-defined planning.